 Here is the tell.
 Somebody who has been eating burgers their whole life has a steak dinner, sleeps fine for a while, then sits up in bed around 3 AM with cramping or nausea or whole body itching.
 Sometimes hives.
 A lot of the time, no hives at all.
 Why the weird delay?
 Alpha-gal rides on fat, and fat takes a few hours to clear digestion and get into the bloodstream.
 That is the three to six hour window everybody talks about.

 About 1 in 5 of these patients never get hives at all.
 They just get the gut version, which is why so many of them end up parked in a gastro office being told they have IBS.
 Scopes, CT scans, low-FODMAP, the whole tour.
-National average to a correct diagnosis is something like seven years.
-Seven years.
+National average to a correct diagnosis is something like 7 years.
+7 years.
 That is almost all of elementary school spent reacting to dinner.

 Here is the order entry trap, and we have watched smart docs trip on it.
 Alpha-gal IgE gets confused with alpha-galactosidase, which is a totally different test for Fabry disease.
 Different test.
 Different disease.
 Spell it out when you order.